birkestroem/node-fetch-backoff/README.md

     // Function that gets the error passed in to deside if it should retry.
     shouldRetryError: (error) => true,

+    // Function that gets the response passed in to deside if it should retry. shouldRetryResponse = () => true,

     // The fetch implementation to use.
 If not provided it will require node-fetch.
     fetch: undefined,
 });